top of page

 My Approach

 My goal in any therapeutic relationship is to create a genuine experience between me and my clients.
-In counselling, my job is to honour your process, no matter what stage you are at, and create a space where you feel you can be fully yourself.
+In counselling, my job is to witness and honour your process, no matter what stage you are at, and create a space where you feel as safe as possible to explore all parts of who you are.
 I know that this can be surprisingly difficult to do.

 Our culture, our families, our workplaces often tell us in many direct and indirect ways how we should and should not be.
 Over our lifetimes we learn to make ourselves small, to shape-shift to fit the mould.
 For many, this can be a process that keeps us emotionally, spiritually and physically safe when we are young, but as we grow, these patterns may no longer serve us.